junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 This method derives the given event-chain's worst-case end-to-end latency based on the reaction concept in Implicit communication.

-For the details, see :ref:`task-chain-reaction-implicit`
+For the details, see :ref:`task-chain-reaction-implicit`.

 |